 Wood chips are an organic material made from hardwoods and softwoods.

-Wood chip mulch is usually lower in cost than shredded wood or bark options.
-It's possible to get your hands on wood chips at no cost if you know where to look and who to ask.
+FYI, it's possible to get your hands on wood chips at no cost if you know where to look and who to ask.

-If you get a free pile of wood chips, note that it might contain parts of the whole trees - chipped trunk, bark, branches, leaves, needles, pine cones....
 This is because free wood chips are a by-product of tree trimming and removal work.
 The chipping makes whatever was chopped down easier to transport and dump.

 Wood Chip Pros

-- Help local small landscaping and tree trimming companies save on gas and landfill fees when you take wood chips off of their hands.
+• You help local small landscaping and tree trimming companies save on gas and landfill fees when you take wood chips off of their hands.

 Wood Chip Cons